EthanCavadia/EthanCavadia.github.io/README.md

 ## SIMD (Single Instruction Multiple Data)
-So my problem is tht it takes time to write data.
-I heard a way to process data where i could process multiple data at once.
+So my problem is that it takes time to write data.
+I heard a way to process data where I could process multiple data at once.

 This process is called SIMD operation :

 ![](/Assets/SIMDoperations.png)

-Unlike scalar operation, SIMD operate with multiple value at once but i need to process the data differently.
+Unlike scalar operation, SIMD operates with multiple value at once but I need to process the data differently.

 ## Array of Structure of Array

-AoSoA is a layout of the memory in wich data for different fields is interleaved using tiles or blocks with size equal to the SIMD vector size of 64 bytes.
+AoSoA is a layout of the memory in which data for different fields is interleaved using tiles or blocks with a size equal to the SIMD vector size of 64 bytes.
 This appraoch of doing is more friendly with the Lcache and the SIMD port of the modern CPU.

 ### Array of Structure